 7. Create Turbulence

-Stirring two to three times after adding the hot water is enough.
+Stirring for 10-15 seconds after adding the hot water is enough.

 Don’t stir after the steeping time!